- > Why Travel With Us

 I’ve come full circle on this expedition.
 After breakfast, it was a ½ hour boat ride to Punta Gorda, where I started my journey 1 week ago.
 Nathaniel, my first guide from Ballum Na, was there to greet me and take me for the 10-minute drive to the airport.
 We drove through town again and, as it was early Saturday morning, it was market day and the streets were filled with vendors selling fresh fruits and vegetables.
 I boarded my Tropic Air flight to Belize City with lots of warm memories of a wonderful country with friendly, warm people.

-I love the combination that Austin-Lehman has put together – 3 distinct lodges in 3 distinct locations – the interior, the jungle, and the cay.
+I love the combination that Austin Adventures has put together – 3 distinct lodges in 3 distinct locations – the interior, the jungle, and the cay.
 It feels like I had 3 mini vacations in one, and I loved each one in a different way!